Jezidmar/GHide/README.md

    ./run.sh  # Run the recipe (assuming run.sh has execute permissions)
    # After running recipe and reaching STAGE 10, stop the run and run following:  pip uninstall espnet
    # Re-run the run.sh script and proceed with steps.
+   # You may need to login to wandb to run recipes.
+Otherwise, go to /conf/{trial.yaml} and remove lines related to wandb